 Notorious for being the most hated vegetable (until now), Brussels sprouts are making a comeback!
 These little cabbages grow tightly packed on a long stalk; although tiny they take their time to grow, about 26 to 31 weeks.
 In recent years, these veggies have become a lot more visible in the produce aisle; they can usually be found year round but are in peak season from in the fall and winter months.

 Per ½ cup serving (approximately 4 Brussels sprouts) – 28 calories

 • 3.9 g carbohydrate

 • 37.8 g water

-Yet another vegetable packed with vitamin C; about 48 mg per ½ cup serving.
-See our red pepper post for its health benefits.
+Just like red peppers, brussels sprouts are packed with vitamin C: about 48 mg per ½ cup serving.
+See our Red Pepper 101 post for its health benefits.